DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 components.

 ### PHP
-PHP version 8.1 is the minimum supported version although limited testing has been done on PHP versions < 8.3.
+PHP version 8.3 is the minimum supported version.

 The following PHP extensions are required.
 They are listed below with their Ubuntu system package names.